tuchandra/zebra/ideas.md

  * create puzzles in computer form
  * create puzzles in human-readable form
  * maybe use another solver like [cryptominisat](https://github.com/msoos/cryptominisat)!
+ * read puzzles from a file
+ * generate puzzle files

 ## User interaction
 Who is the audience of this?
 Is it just me, generating puzzles for myself / maybe others?
 What if I turned it into a Flask app for other people to use?